frontenddogma/css-optimization-basics/manuscript/operation.md

 * Write CSS.
 * Decide on DRY boundaries: section (functionally separate CSS parts) or file, component, `@media` level?
-* Be sure to format code consistently, as `background: none;`, `background:none;`, or `background-image: none;` could all mean the same but make our task of finding duplicates unnecessarily complicated.
+* Be sure to format code consistently, as `background: none`, `background:none`, and `background-image: none` could all mean the same but make our task of finding duplicates unnecessarily complicated.
 * Search for duplicate declarations:
   - For new style sheets: after initial setup is done.
   - For new features and bug fixes: after the respective work is done.